mhooten/mhooten.github.io/_pages/publications.md

 2021
 ------

+1. Raiho, A., E.F.
+Nicklen, A. Foster, C.A.
+Roland, and M.B.
+Hooten.
+(In Press).
+Bridging implementation gaps to connect large ecological datasets to complex models.
+Ecology and Evolution.

 1. Lepak, J.M., A.G.
 Hansen, M.B.
 Hooten, D. Brauch, and E.M.
 Vigil.
 (In Press).
 Rapid proliferation of the parasitic copepod Salmincola californiensis on kokanee salmon in a large Colorado reservoir.
 Journal of Fish Diseases.

 1. Schafer, T.L.J., C.K.
 Wikle, and M.B.
 Hooten.
 (In Press).
 Bayesian inverse reinforcement learning for collective animal movement.
 Annals of Applied Statistics.